SWI-Prolog/npm-swipl-wasm/README.md

 ## Generating an image

-Often you will want to bundle a pre-built image of your prolog file.
+Often you will want to bundle a pre-built image of your Prolog file.
 The easiest way to do this is using the `swipl-generate` command to generate the image.
 For example in `./examples/generation` the script: `swipl-generate ./max.pl ./dist/max.ts` will generate a file `./dist/max.ts` which contains the image of `./max.pl`.
 This file can then be imported into your project and used as follows:

 ```ts
 import SWIPL from './max';